Accessibility statement

 On completion of this module students are expected to:

-(i) adopt scientific conventions when handling data;
+(i) Apply scientific conventions when handling data;

-(ii) understand the basic principles and use of standard laboratory practices and equipment;
+(ii) Understand the basic principles and use of standard laboratory practices and equipment;

 Module content